Have you come across an educational website that really impressed you?

 Website design is a constantly developing field, but many educational websites seem to fail to keep with its trends.
 As a result, their users often report experiencing issues like confusing navigation, lots of 404 pages due to improper maintenance, and outdated design.

 However, the situation has been changing in recent years.
-With online education developing at the speed of light, the number of online courses as well as universities and colleges providing them exploded, facilitating the need for quality web presence.
+With online education developing at the speed of light, the number of online courses as well as universities and community colleges providing them exploded, facilitating the need for quality web presence.

 As the competition becomes much fiercer, the attractiveness of the websites representing educational institutions is quickly becoming one of the factors that students take into account when selecting their path.